SEARCH FOR A PRIEST (Half-Time)

 We were then lucky enough to welcome a priest-in-charge into our midst, Rev. Carrie Combs.
 While her efforts were severely hampered by the arrival of the COVID pandemic, she did prove to be skilled at adaptation.
 Rev. Carrie transitioned the parish to streaming services, cooperated with other parishes to run a Zoom confirmation class, held outdoor worship services once weather permitted, and trained 3 new lay preachers and 2 new licensed lay worship leaders during her time here.

-We have been operating with lay worship leaders and occasional visiting clergy for about 1 year.
 We are hoping post-pandemic – like so many other congregations – to reestablish what was a thriving membership.
 The January 2022 arrival of Francesco Blackmore, our new Director of Music, has been invigorating, a reminder both of what once was and of what new possibilities await us going forward.
 We’d love to have you join us in discerning that way forward.

 Learn about Collinsville's Past